SAB1983/intel-edge-ai-prj1-people-counter/README.md

 MQTT_SERVER: "ws://localhost:3002"
 ```

-## Comparing the performance of a TF model before conversion
+## Analyze the performance of a TF model before conversion

 Open new terminal and run the below command.
 The model path is hardcoded.
 ```